 Every dog is a different size and shape, which can make it challenging to know if you've got the right fit.
 No matter what jacket you ultimately decide to use, there are a few tips and tricks to ensure your dog's safety in the water.
 First, make sure it's tight enough.
 Most doggie life vests have a top handle to grab — be sure the vest is tight enough that you can lift your dog with it.
 And just like you would for a human vest, yank the top forward toward your dog's head to make sure it won't slip off in the water.

 Unlike your friend or your child, your dog can't tell you when their life jacket is too tight or too loose, or when they're getting too hot.
-Any time your dog is in a life vest, constantly check how tight it is and carefully monitor your dog's heat levels while wearing these thick garments.
+Any time your dog is in a life vest, check how tight it is regularly and carefully monitor your dog's heat levels while wearing these thick garments.

 Next, make sure it's loose enough.
 This can sound contradictory to the first point, but if the jacket is too tight, your dog won't be able to breathe, may overheat, or could even develop painful hot spots — and they can't tell you about any of it.
 Check around the ribs — you should still be able to fit several fingers under the straps when your dog is breathing in.
 Ask yourself how you would feel with that level of tightness.
 Especially look both behind and in front of Fido's front legs, to check for potential rubbing spots.
 Before getting out on the water, recheck all of this with your dog standing, sitting, and lying down — and continue rechecking periodically throughout your adventure, especially when Lucky gets in and out of the water.
 The goal is to find the range in between being too loose and too tight.
 At the end of the day, constant rechecking is critical.

-While a life jacket isn't on just about anyone's list of Top Ten Favorite Clothing Items to Wear, it is an absolutely essential piece of gear for any day out on the water.
+While a life jacket isn't on just about anyone's list of Top Ten Favorite Clothing Items to Wear, it is an essential piece of gear for any day out on the water.
 Finding a PFD that's comfortable and lets you do what you want while wearing it will go a long way toward your enjoyment of safe boating and floating fun.
 No matter what your aquatic adventures look like, we hope this article helps you figure out which life vest is the best choice for you and your loved ones.

 — Maggie Brandenburg